Montessori Mission & History

 The principles and practices of the Montessori mission make clear that parents and teachers must work closely together to support each child’s self-formation in his or her journey from infancy to young adulthood.
 To this end, Forest Bluff School is a small, supportive and welcoming community, dedicated to warm relationships and close communication between adults.

-We provide constant venues to nurture this outcome through frequent talks and lectures in our school and classroom settings, informal gatherings in parents’ homes for coffee and discussions, and our Parent Education programs: the Parent and Child Series, Montessori from the Start, and Continuing Education Series.
-By these means, our parents are given easy to understand, actionable information for supporting their children and form lasting friendships.
+We provide constant venues to nurture this outcome through frequent talks and lectures in our school and classroom settings, informal gatherings in parents’ homes for coffee and discussions, and our Parent Education programs: the Parent and Baby series, Montessori from the Start program, and Continuing Education events.
+By these means, our parents are given easy to understand, actionable information for supporting their children, and they form lasting friendships with each other.